X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/migration.md

 3. Click `Migrate Data`.
 This should do the job

 ### Changes between the addons
-- Texture lists were moved from the scene to a seperate list panel.
+- Texture lists were moved from the scene to a separate list panel.
 - GC texcoord source for materials was combined.
 - Export type for meshes removed; Models now export vertex colors when they have them.
 - Armatures no longer count as a node themselves.
-Root nodes will be added as seperate bones.
+Root nodes will be added as separate bones.
 - Paths now consist of only a curve

 ## Armature migration